StargazerZhu/WS-DREAM/benchmarks/time-aware/Baseline/readme.txt

 Please refer to the following paper for the detailed description of the implemented algorithm:

+- WS-DREAM: A Package of Open Source-Code and Datasets to Benchmark QoS Prediction Approaches of Web Services.
+Available at: https://github.com/wsdream.

 - Jieming Zhu, Pinjia He, Zibin Zheng, and Michael R. Lyu, "Online QoS Prediction for Runtime Service Adaptation via Adaptive Matrix Factorization,"